medialab/xan/docs/cmd/window.md

     $ xan window -g country 'mean(count) as mean' file.csv | xan filter 'mean > 10'

+# Window aggregationgs along columns

+Sometimes you might want to add one or more columns in a same fashion for a given selection of columns.

+You can do so using the -C/--along-columns <cols> flag.
+In this case, the `_` placeholder can be used in expression to represent the current column.

+For instance, given the following data:

+a,b
+4,5
+1,7

+The following command (notice how we can template added column names):

+    $ xan window -C a,b 'mean(_) as "{}_mean", lag(_) as "{}_lag"' file.csv

+Would produce the following:

+a,a_mean,a_lag,b,b_mean,b_lag
+4,2.5,,5,6.0,
+1,2.5,4,7,6.0,5

+This can also be used with the -O/--overwrite flag:

+    $ xan window -OC a,b 'mean(_) as "{}_mean", lag(_) as "{}_lag"' file.csv

+To produce:

+a_mean,a_lag,b_mean,b_lag
+2.5,,6.0,
+2.5,4,6.0,5

 ---

 For a list of available window aggregation functions, use `xan help window`.